 The nodules usually appear on both vocal cords on the same level, opposite each other.
-Polyps tend to be found only on a vocal cord.
+Polyps tend to be found only on a vocal line.

 Both interfere with the vibration of the vocal cords, affecting speech.
-The nodules of the vocal cord are benign.
+The nodules of the vocal line are benign.

 The excessive or incorrect use of the voice often causes them.
-The coz box can also be irritated by stomach acid.
+The because box can also be irritated by stomach acid.

-Vocal cord nodules are the most common cause of chronic (long-term) hoarseness in children.
-In general, they are caused by the use of the voice forcefully, for example, shouting or shouting, speaking loudly or with a tense voice, coughing repeatedly or clearing the throat.
+Vocal cord nodules are the most common cause of children’s chronic (long-term) hoarseness.
+In general, they are caused by using the voice forcefully, for example, shouting or shouting, speaking loudly or with a tense voice, coughing repeatedly, or clearing the throat.

 Abusing the voice or using it badly causes the vocal cords to close with great force.
 Where they are usually found is where the nodules begin to form.